johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part3.md

 We could try to handle this streaming ourselves, but it's a tad tricky bit of code, and as such, a great candidate for the framework to handle for us.
 Which it does!
 As always with frameworks, if we want to delegate a responsibility, we have to invert our thinking a bit.
 Rather than publishing directly, we instead need to **build** a publish function and hand it to the framework

-Now, here's the *Observable-aware* version.
+Now, here's the new, improved, *Observable-aware* version.
 This is what you'll see now (on the current branch, `part3`) when you open the `nestjs-faye-transporter/src/responder/transporters/server-faye.ts` file:

 ```typescript
 //nestjs-faye-transporter/src/responder/transporters/server-faye.ts